Information about possible hearing outcomes related to proven concerns about a social worker’s fitness to practise.

 Types of hearing outcomes

-This page is intended to help social workers, employers and members of the public understand the possible hearing outcomes related to proven concerns about a social worker’s fitness to practise.
+This guidance explains the possible hearing outcomes related to proven concerns about a social worker’s fitness to practise.

 The panel may decide to: